 How to prepare for a vet visit

 It can be hard to know when to see a vet for your dog, but by following these simple steps, you’ll be well on your way to a successful visit.
 First, make a list of your dog’s symptoms and when they occurred.
-This will help you track how your dog is progressing and whether there are any changes that warrant further investigation.
+This will help you track how your dog is progressing and whether any changes warrant further investigation.
 If you have any photos, videos, or other evidence to support your case for vet care, be sure to bring it along with you.
 By taking these simple steps, you’ll be well on your way to a stress-free visit.
 Good luck!

 Symptoms of common dog illnesses and injuries

 Dogs are man’s best friend, and for a lot of them, their owners are their world.
 They provide companionship and love, and in return, dogs depend on their owners to take care of them when they’re sick.
 That’s why it’s so important to be familiar with the signs of common dog illnesses and injuries.
-If you see any of the following symptoms, it’s time to take your dog in for a check-up: vomiting, diarrhea, lethargy, increased thirst or urination, strange wounds or sores.
-If you’re unsure whether your dog needs veterinary care, always call your veterinarian emergently and give them all of the symptoms listed above.
+If you see any of the following symptoms, it’s time to take your dog in for a check-up: vomiting, diarrhea, lethargy, increased thirst or urination, strange wounds, or sores.
+If you’re unsure whether your dog needs veterinary care, always call your veterinarian immediately and give them all of the symptoms listed above.
 Keep an emergency bag packed with supplies just in case you need to take your pet in during an outage – like boarding kennels if you can’t be home immediately!

 What to do if you suspect your dog is sick